 Virginia's regional competition

 of the National Ocean Sciences Bowl (NOSB®) showcases some of the Commonweath's most talented science students as they display their mastery of oceanic knowledge.
-In February or March of each year, 16 teams from Virginia high schools compete in a contest co-hosted by the Old Dominion University and the Virginia Institute of Marine Science.
+In February or March of each year, up to 16 teams from Virginia high schools compete in a contest co-hosted by the Old Dominion University and the Virginia Institute of Marine Science.
 The winning team goes on to represent Virginia at the National finals where they face teams from other regions.
 Download a profile that summarizes the Blue Crab Bowl's history, structure and statistics.

 How does a competition match work?
 How do students prepare and what do they like about the Blue Crab Bowl competition?
 This video offers a glimpse into the Bowl at both regional and national levels.
 See both students and officials in action, hear interviews from past participants.

 The invitation for Blue Crab Bowl 2016 opens September 15, 2015.
 The 2016 competition will take place at Old Dominion University in Norfolk, VA.
 Visit again in late August for more information on 2016 dates and deadlines.

 In this academic competition, students answer multiple-choice, short-answer, and long-answer analytical questions drawn from scientific and technical ocean science disciplines.
 Topics covered include biology, chemistry, physics, geology, as well as maritime history, marine policy and current events.
 Bowl officials and judges manage the matches and rule on answer acceptibility.

 Competition rules and details, practice questions, recommended resources and tips on how to prepare are available on the NOSB® website at www.nosb.org.
 For Virginia Regional Competition details, go to the "More Information" tab and select "For Teams."
 Blue Crab Bowl documents are available in .pdf format.
 For an overview of the Blue Crab Bowl, check out the Game in a Crab Shell summary.